 Figure 11 Topographic features of plastic deformation in hot forging die

-When the forging die is locally subjected to working stress that exceeds the yield strength of the die material, plastic deformation occurs.
+When the forging die is subjected to working stress that exceeds the yield strength of the die material, plastic deformation occurs.
+Figure 11 shows the typical morphological features of plastic deformation caused by severe tempering and softening of the surface due to excessively high cavity surface temperature in the die.

 The main causes of plastic deformation of the forging die occur as followed:

-1) Excessive low blank temperature (resulting in excessive flow stress of the workpiece material).
+- An excessively low blank temperature, leading to excessive flow stress of the workpiece material.

 The corresponding countermeasures for improving plastic deformation are as follows:

-1) Blanks should be heated to a suitable starting forging temperature and ensure that the temperature of the blank is not lower than the final forging temperature during the forging process.
+- Heat the blanks to an appropriate starting forging temperature and maintain the temperature of the blank above the final forging temperature during the forging process.

-2) Select the die material with higher high-temperature strength and temper resistance.
+- Choose die material with higher high-temperature strength and resistance to tempering.

-3) Die should avoid excessive preheating temperatures and cavity surface temperatures during forging.
+- Avoid excessive preheating temperatures and cavity surface temperatures during forging for the die.

-4) Use the correct heat treatment process to increase the die hardness appropriately.
+- Implement the proper heat treatment process to increase the die hardness as needed.

-The main failure modes of forging dies include wearing and cracking of the cavity part, thermal fatigue (thermal cracking) and plastic deformation of the cavity surface.
+The primary failure modes of forging dies include wear and cracking of the cavity, thermal fatigue (thermal cracking), and plastic deformation of the cavity surface.